-Anti-slip surfacing is an essential in all commercial and domestic settings for its ability to help stop slips, trips and spills.
+Anti-slip surfacing is essential in all commercial and domestic settings for its ability to help stop slips, trips and spills.
 These are all a focus of modern health and safety policies, which are a regulated field for businesses, and a topic of interest for anyone with a family at home.

 It is worth noting too that anti-slip flooring is mandatory in many commercial environments, and assessors will take a dim view of employers who fail to adequately protect their employees.

 With slippery floors, the risk of an accident is high, especially where stairs, corners and carrying of items are involved.
 If people are wearing slippery shoes or heels, or walking on a slippery floor when it’s raining outside, then the risks increase.

 Benefits of anti-slip floors and coatings

 However, anti-slip coatings help to keep feet firmly planted on the floor, providing grip and traction and preventing painful and potentially dangerous falls.

 Manufacturers of anti-slip flooring will use materials that have natural friction, and ridged finishes that aid with grip – much in the way that footwear can do.
 They will use measures to assess how safe and resistant a floor is to the risk of slips by measuring its micro-roughness and also the coefficient of friction testing.

 For the latter approach, a number of tests are used and some are more effective than others.
 However, only one – the Pendulum Test – is recognised in the UK by the Health & Safety Executive as being of the right standard and quality to reliably assess flooring grip effectiveness under repeatable, measurable test conditions.
 The same test is also recognised by the UK’s Slip Resistance Group – the UKSRG.